This blog may contain affiliate links. Read our disclosure policy for more info.

-Matai Falls is located between Owaka and Papatowai almost in the middle.
+Matai Falls is located between the towns of Owaka and Papatowai almost in the middle.
 The falls are clearly signposted.
-The walk to the falls takes around 1o minutes.
+The walk to the falls takes around 10 minutes.

 Please let us know if this blog helped you plan your trip and if you think I got the order right!?

 Also, if you found this blog helpful even the slightest, be sure to jump over and check out all our New Zealand travel guides.
 It’s filled with amazing guides separated by regions and popular cities in New Zealand.